Local Search Engine Optimization By Online Advantages

 Organic Versus Local Search Engine Optimization

-One of the biggest mistakes business owners make is assuming that simply having an online presence is enough.
+One of the biggest mistakes business owners makes assuming that simply having an online presence is enough.
 We call this the “Field of Dreams” theory of Internet marketing, and it works—to a point.

-To answer this question, we need to dig down into the difference between organic and local SEO.
+To answer this question, we need to dig down into the difference between organic and local SEO work.

 Local search engine optimization is different, although it works on similar principles as organic SEO.
-Localized content, location services, and regularly updated GMB listings help nearby customers looking for your products and services contact you more easily and efficiently.
+Localized content, location services, and a regularly updated Google My Business listing optimized for business SEO help nearby customers looking for your products and services contact you more easily and efficiently.